Criticalbarny01/Software_development_2_course_work/README.md

 - [X] **S:** Store program data into file
 - [X] **L:** Load program data from file
 - [X] **O:** View guests Ordered alphabetically by name.
 (Do not use library sort routine)

+The workings of the programm can be tested with the "TrueTest.txt" file.